-By shifting delivery risk to the private sector, results-based financing allows governments and funding partners to aggregate financing and scale up support across multiple countries.
+By shifting delivery risk to the private sector, results-based financing allows governments and funding partners to aggregate financing and scale-up support across multiple countries.

-Eliminating the need for private companies to fill in an application every time they request financing takes burden away from these project developers, helping to speed and scale up execution.
+Eliminating the need for private companies to fill in an application every time they request financing takes the burden away from these project developers, helping to speed and scale up execution.